-Each Certi-label[®] shake or shingle shall be applied with two fasteners.
-Nails must be stainless steel Type 316 in locations within fifteen (15) miles of salt water.
-For locations outside the salt water zone - nails must be stainless steel, Type 304, Type 316, or hotdipped galvanized with a coating weight of ASTM A 153 Class D (1.0 oz/ft2).
+Each Certi-label® shake or shingle shall be applied with two fasteners.
+Nails must be stainless steel Type 316 in locations within fifteen (15) miles of salt water and with treated wood.
+For locations outside the salt water zone - nails must be stainless steel, Type 304, Type 316 or hot-dipped galvanized after nail fabrication with a coating weight of ASTM A 153 Class D (1.0 oz/ft).
 Stainless steel nails offer the highest degree of corrosion resistance.
 Ring shank nails are used for better withdrawal resistance and in designated high wind zone areas.

 Some nail manufacturers offer nails specifically for wood shake or shingle roof application.
 Contact the nail manufacturer for further information to ensure the fasteners used comply with listed requirements and are correct for your application.